-PATHWORKS for OpenVMS (Macintosh) has been retired and is no longer supported.
+Note PATHWORKS for OpenVMS (Maclonger supported. cintosh) has been retired and is no

 D.20 Printing with Macintosh and PC Files

 The DCPS software contains a new PostScript example file to improve printing of Macintosh and PC files on DIGITAL PrintServer printers.